 While new technologies and methods can bring significant benefits, you may not notice the advantages if they aren't properly applied.
 The introduction of new technology, especially ‘on the edge technologies’, should start with a presentation of advantages standing behind a particular solution.
 People in the company should see a Proof of Concept or be presented with an alternative version of an existing application - where the main module is written in the new technology - and a chance to test it.
 It is worth discussing the success stories of big companies using the said solution.
 Be prepared to present the technology’s life cycle - some technologies can be deprecated and no longer maintained, which may entail additional risk.

 We should be aware that there are also risks such as additional costs, time restrictions or lack of needed experience.
 At the very beginning, feature delivery efficiency will be lowered.
 If the technology is still quite new the availability of experts will be limited.
 What is more, you risk the personal brand of your company, which introduces the risk of a great failure.

 According to David Johnson, a principal analyst at Forrester Research Inc. who guides organizations on employee experience and workplace efficiency, organizations often rush into implementing a shiny new technology that doesn't integrate well with their existing workflow.
 This occurs, he claims, when managers fail to grasp how people perform their duties on a granular level and how new technologies might help them execute their jobs more efficiently.
 As a result, unhappy employees may refuse to utilize the product or perform less successfully due to it.
 One approach to guarantee that technology is a good match is to test it with a small group of individuals.

 Key steps for the successful introduction of new technologies

 You can't resist implementing new methods of doing things using additional tools, even if it's difficult.

-So, let's look at the top practices for introducing new technology to your business.
+So, let's look at the top practices for successful implementation requires new technology for your business.

 Prepare a plan